aleesteele/aleesteele.github.io/_projects/2026-03-30-poetry-pages.md

 title: analogue poetry with computational textbooks
 range: 2026
 category: blog
-published: false
+published: true
-image: "../assets/img/100-mountain-preview.png"
+image: ../assets/img/100-mountain-preview.png
 ---

-**100 Days, 100 Mountains** is a workshop about
+**Computational Poetry 101** is a workshop about

+This workshop was debuted at the Collabo